Parking-Master/Gametime.js/README.md

 </html>
 ```

-Open it in your browser, and try playing the multiplayer game!
+Open it in your browser, and try chatting through different devices!

 ### Next step: Customize it
 > What will You build with Gametime.js?<br>